JESTER'S TEARS - Perception

 Sometimes, the good things are very close, you just have to take a look around and pick them up.
 In case of JESTER’S TEARS, it feels a bit special for me, as while my musical journey led me all around the world, a hint of a friend was needed to discover these proggers next doors...
 And I’m glad he brought them to my attention.
 JESTER’S TEARS are heading from Munich, have been around since the 90s, and released two highly acclaimed albums back then (“Reflections” in 1996, and “Illusion” in 2001).
 Now, the quintet is back after nearly 20 years with their third effort “Perception”.

-The chosen title is the thematical red line through the album and deserves a closer look: Every development of a personality starts with a perception.
+The chosen title is the thematical red thread through the album and deserves a closer look: Every development of a personality starts with a perception.
 From time to time, each of us comes to a crossroad in its life, and sometimes it’s just a single perception that turns everything upside down.
 Which way we go after this point is very individual, depends on the person and situation.
 Some people grow on their experiences, others become psychological wrecks.
-The idea behind all songs on this album is to describe some of these moments, in order to create a message for mutual understanding and respect, which can be achieved through interest in the history of the other person.
+The idea behind all songs is to describe some of these moments, in order to create a message for mutual understanding and respect, which can be achieved through interest in the history of the other person.

 The album starts slowly with a beautiful intro, then the band kicks in with the opening track “Harmony”, and gives a good first impression of what JESTER’S TEARS has to offer: passionate prog / powermetal with symphonic elements, great melodies, and varied songwriting.
 “The Only Way” continues in the same high tempo, with an amazing instrumental solo part in the second half.